ian-h-chamberlain/ian-h-chamberlain.github.io/README.md

   - [x] ~~Remove `#toggler` from separator should do, or disable JS somehow~~ Ended up just overriding the style instead.
   - [x] Adjust asymmetrical nav bar separator
+  - [x] Still looks kinda bad when expanded on mobile, and hover acts weird
 - [ ] Decide separate `/about` page or nah?

 ## General TODOs